 The Institute, housed in the Dana and David Dornsife College of Letters, Arts and Sciences, provides world-class training for scores of working professionals, researchers, graduate and undergraduate students.
-Today, it offers a Ph.D. in Population, Health and Place, a Graduate Certificate in Spatial Analytics, an M.S. and several Graduate Certificates in Geographic Information Science and Technology, an M.S in Spatial Informatics, a B.S. in GeoDesign, a Minor in Spatial Studies, a Minor in Human Security and Geospatial Intelligence and several General Education courses.
+Today, it offers programs at the doctoral level (Ph.D. in Population, Health and Place and a Graduate Certificate in Spatial Analytics), at the masters level (an M.S. in Geographic Information Science and Technology, an M.S. in Human Security and Geospatial Intelligence, an M.S. in Spatial Data Science and an M.S. in Spatial Economics and Data Analysis) and at the undergraduate level (a B.S. in GeoDesign, a Minor in Spatial Studies, a Minor in Human Security and Geospatial Intelligence, and Minor in GIS and Sustainability Science and several General Education courses).

 USC is an equal-opportunity educator and employer, proudly pluralistic and firmly committed to providing equal opportunity for outstanding persons of every race, gender, creed and background.
 The University particularly encourages women, members of underrepresented groups, veterans and individuals with disabilities to apply.
 USC will make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.
 Further information is available by contacting firstname.lastname@example.org.